-Both basic and advanced urodynamic testing, including video urodynamic testing, is available to evaluate women with urinary symptoms, disorders, and pelvic floor disorders.
-There are many different urogynecology treatments available for incontinence, urogynecology disorders and pelvic organ prolapse.
-For other types of incontinence and pelvic floor disorders, outpatient or inpatient surgical procedures can be performed, including reconstructive pelvic surgery.
-For urinary incontinence different types of outpatient procedures include tension free vaginal tape (TVT) procedure, transobturator tapes, mini-slings and sacral neuromodulation.
-To treat pelvic organ prolapse, short stay procedures include laparoscopic and robotic-assisted sacral colpopexy and vaginal reconstruction with and without mesh implantation.
+Our division provides both basic and advanced urodynamic testing to evaluate women with urinary disorders.
+Our physicians are further specialized in evaluating and treating pelvic floor disorders.
+There are many different treatments available for urinary and fecal incontinence, pelvic floor dysfunction and pelvic organ prolapse.
+Our physicians perform numerous procedures for the treatment of incontinence and prolapse.
+For urinary incontinence, different types of outpatient procedures performed include the tension free vaginal tape (TVT) procedure, transobturator vaginal tapes, mini-slings, and sacral neuromodulation.
+To treat pelvic organ prolapse, common short stay procedures performed include laparoscopic and robotic-assisted sacral colpopexy, vaginal reconstruction with and without mesh implantation, and explantation of vaginal mesh.

-Innovative office procedures include Botox intramuscular (bladder) injections for severe urge incontinence and periurethral and transurethral bulking agents (collagen, coaptite, Durasphere) injections for stress incontinence.
+Our physicians also provide innovative office procedures including Botox intramuscular (bladder) injections for severe urge incontinence, trigger point injections for pelvic pain, and periurethral and transurethral bulking agent injections for stress incontinence.

 Traveling from a distance?